 • Since 1978 we have been helping to raise awareness of Special Olympics Great Britain (SOGB), and its work supporting people with an intellectual disability to have fun, keep fit and build friendships through sport

-Now in GB, 43% of the cola we sell is Coca-Cola Zero Sugar, Diet Coke and Coca-Cola Life and 39% of the drinks we sell in the UK are now lower or no calorie.
+In Great Britain, 43% of the cola we now sell is Coca-Cola Zero Sugar, Diet Coke and Coca-Cola Life, and 39% of the drinks we sell in the UK are now lower or no calorie.

 • By 2020, Great Britain will aim to be the first country in the world where 50% of the cola we sell will be lower or no-calorie

-• We will continue to reduce the number of calories per litre in our drinks, cutting a further 5% across our range by 2025
+• Coca-Cola European Partners will continue to reduce the number of calories per litre in our drinks, cutting a further 5% across the range by 2025

-• To achieve this, for the first time ever, we will adopt a ‘one brand’ marketing strategy, uniting four separate Coca-Cola brands as one brand with four variants to choose from - making choice easier and clearer for consumers.
+• For the first time ever, Coca-Cola Great Britain will adopt a ‘one brand’ marketing strategy, uniting four separate Coca-Cola brands as one brand with four variants to choose from - making choice easier and clearer for consumers.